make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [austinhodak](https://github.com/austinhodak) for contributing support for generic dimmable lights.
 - [x5500](https://github.com/x5500) for contributing support for Loonas curtains.
 - [mypixies](https://github.com/mypixies) for assisting with support for Moes dimmer switch.
+- [BeardedTinker](https://github.com/BeardedTinker) for assisting with support for SG600MD smart inverter.